plexescor/FocusFlow/README.md

 ---

-# FocusFlow ⚡
+# ViraChrono ⚡

-**FocusFlow** – the silent, hyper-efficient, fully offline app that watches your digital life so you can finally see where your focus really goes.
+**ViraChrono** – the silent, hyper-efficient, fully offline app that watches your digital life so you can finally see where your focus really goes.

 This isn’t a timer.
 This isn’t a Pomodoro clone.
 This is **pure observation**, a **digital microscope for your productivity**, designed for those who want to **understand themselves digitally without compromise**.